Cam Mitchell: Easy, just bring in a character to replace him.

 - There's a Muppet Web TV show, The Muppets Kitchen With Cat Cora that has Cora working with a new muppet, Angelo, an Italian chef.
 His role as a cook and his heavy Italian accent inevitably invite comparisons to the Swedish Chef (although Angelo speaks intelligibly and is actually competent), and viewer comments indicate that at least some see him as a Replacement Scrappy.

-- The leader of a British charity was replaced by his twin brother after he killed himself.
+- A police officer who was the leader of a British charity was replaced by his twin brother after he was killed in the line of duty.

 - It can often seem a bit like this in professional team sports, when a particular 'role' is 'recast.'
 In particular, the identities of the fourth line (aka the goon line) of one's favourite ice hockey team seem to change about as frequently as Diana Ross's outfit.
 Sometimes it happens with more well-known players - eg. if a soccer/football team replace their tall, hulking, head-the-ball centre forward with another player who does the exact same thing, leaving the fans to wonder what exactly was the point of the exchange.